 The Country’s first tea shop was opened in 1864 by the Manageress of the Aerated Bread Company.
 The company directors allowed the manageress to serve refreshments to favoured customers.
+Although Thomas Twining ‘s tea shop has also been claimed as the first, opening in 1706, and still remained at 216 Strand, London.
+However, 1717 is also given as a date for the first tea shop.

 Then, demand for her service grew, which then sparked a new trend for similar shops across the UK.
 Within two years the Aerated Bread Company had opened 250 of its self-service tea shops.